bhhtr12/ComfyUI-PainterI2V-FLF/README.md

 PainterI2V node that specifically fixes the slow-motion issue in 4-step LoRAs (e.g., lightx2v).

+The comparative effects in the above video are from my test using the official Wan2.2 model + Light2v 4-step I2V LoRA V1.0.
+The performance of other models awaits your own testing .

 ## 🛠 Problems Solved

 - ✅ Reduces Slow-Motion Drag: Increases motion amplitude by 15-50%